Frozen Silence

 Frozen Silence (Silencio en la nieve) is a 2012 Spanish-Lithuanian war-time mystery thriller directed by Gerardo Herrero which stars Juan Diego Botto as inspector Arturo Andrade and Carmelo Gómez as a fascist fellow Blue Division member, with both investigating a series of killings in the midst of the Winter in the eastern theatre of World War II.
 The screenplay by Nicolás Saad is an adaptation of Ignacio del Valle's novel El tiempo de los emperadores extraños.

 Plot

 Eastern Front of World War II.
 Winter of 1943.
-The discovery of the corpse of a soldier with an blood inscription on the chest made with a knife (the start of a series or ritual killings) near Leningrad haunts a battalion of the Blue Division, the unit dispatched by the Francoist dictatorship to help Nazi Germany against the Soviet Union in World War II.
+The discovery of the corpse of a soldier with a blood inscription on the chest made with a knife (the start of a series or ritual killings) near Leningrad haunts a battalion of the Blue Division, the unit dispatched by the Francoist dictatorship to help Nazi Germany against the Soviet Union in World War II.
 Private Arturo Andrade (a former police inspector and someone with a shrouded past suggested to be damning from an ideological standpoint) and fascist sergeant Espinosa team up to crack the mystery, which turns up to be related to a Masonic lodge in Valencia.
 The film ends with the beginning of the Battle of Krasny Bor.